ListowelAdolwin/real-estate/README.md

 ## Introduction

-Real Estate Marketplace is an innovative platform designed to simplify the process of finding, listing, and connecting with properties for sale or rent.
+Dream Home Finder is an innovative platform designed to simplify the process of finding, listing, and connecting with properties for sale or rent.
 Whether you're a homeowner looking to sell your property or a tenant searching for your next home, this platform provides a seamless experience to meet your needs.

 ## Key Features